 I'm not much of a photographer, but I'm married to one.
 A number of years ago, I was able to open doors to minister to our local football team by being on the sidelines and shooting pictures of them in action.
 Well, my wife gave me a crash course in photography, and the one thing I had to learn fast was how to focus my lens.
 See, I was shooting from all different angles, all different distances.
 If I said, "Well, I'll just focus my lens for the first photo and leave it like that," I would have had a pile of blurry pictures and not many friends on the football team when they came looking for a picture of themselves.
 See, the picture kept changing, so I had to constantly refocus for each new situation.

-I'm Ron Hutchcraft, and I want to have A Word With You today about "Why You're Not Getting the Harvest You Hoped For."
+I'm Ron Hutchcraft, and I want to have A Word With You today about "The Focus That Sinks You."

 What you focus on in any given situation will determine your attitude and ultimately your response, and quite possibly your outcome.
 So, it's important that you fill up your lens with the right thing.
 That you ultimately, of course, focus on Jesus and not on the circumstances.
 But your heart and your mind are a lot like my camera-you can't just focus once and leave it set there and think it's going to stay there.
 The picture keeps changing, right?
 You have to get back in focus for each new situation.